-Any changes relating to the National Care Service will be analysed and reflected in our future plans.
+Any changes relating to the National Care Service (NCS) will be analysed and reflected in our future plans.
+The deadline for stage 1 of the Bill relating to the NCS has been extended to January 2024.

 We have successfully operated integrated services for almost 20 years so we have faced a number of challenges and opportunities over the years.
 However our funding and savings challenge take no account of this history.
 Whilst we have agreed a population based approach for future (NHS) financial frameworks and models this does not address the base budget.